nathanrhead/code-challenges/leetcode/medium/verify-bst/verify-bst.md

 I. Depth-First Search (DFS)

-1. Implementation using recursion (in-order traversal) or with an explicit stack, with the recursive approach tending to be simpler and more intuitive.
+1. Implementation using recursion (in-order traversal) or with an explicit stack, the recursive approach tending to be simpler and more intuitive.
 2. Time Complexity: O(n), where n is the number of nodes, as each node is visited once.
 3. Space Complexity: O(h), where h is the height of the tree; in the worst case (for a skewed tree), this can be O(n), but for a balanced tree, it’s O(log n).
 4. Advantages